On long-term fatigue damage estimation for a floating offshore wind turbine using a surrogate model: Introduction

 In constructing and training surrogate models that must account for model uncertainty, a large training set may be required with GPR, in order to yield good predictions that describe the uncertainty \cite{ankenman2008stochastic,yue2018surrogate}, if such a set can be easily obtained.
 Instead of using all the available data to train a GPR model, selecting an appropriate (smaller) training data set is reasonable.
 For instance, iterative trimming of the outliers has been proposed to improve the performance of the surrogate model \cite{wang2017robust,li2021robust}.
 On the other hand, if the training data available are limited, efficiency and effective information acquisition become important.
 To achieve good GPR model accuracy using a small number of simulations, active learning with the GPR model has been proposed \cite{pasolli2011gaussian,yue2020active} that leverages both exploration and exploitation.
 Exploitation focuses on anomalous and interesting regions associated with high uncertainty while exploration, generally preceding exploitation, focuses on overall space-filling \cite{lam2008sequential,yan2017high}.
 In contrast with iterative trimming, in this latter approach, new data are readily and easily added to the existing training set and thus offer feasible exploitation routes \cite{pasolli2011gaussian,kowalska2012maritime,yue2020active}.

 The approach we adopt in this study seeks to generate a response surface for damage-equivalent fatigue loads based on GPR and employs carefully selected sea states to make up the training data set.
 By introducing an active learning strategy, this approach ensures more accurate predictions with a smaller number of FD simulations than is possible with more conventional surrogate model approaches.
 In this manner, the efficiency of long-term fatigue assessment for the selected FOWT can be significantly improved.
 In our study, first, a small subset of representative sea states is selected, following a metocean analysis, and then used to build an initial GPR surrogate model.
 This initial selection of sea states ensures good exploration of the variable space with consideration of the joint probability of variables defining the sea states.
-After FD simulations for these selected sea states, the relevant fatigue loads assessment is conducted using output load/response power spectra.
+After simulations for these selected sea states using a verified FD model developed by Ferri et al.~\cite{Ferri2022,Ferri2023}, the relevant fatigue loads assessment is conducted using output load/response power spectra.
 Derived (output) damage-equivalent loads along with the (input) sea states make up the training data sets for the GPR surrogate model building.
 We show how improved response surfaces result from adding additional training data sets that consider the predictive uncertainty in short-term fatigue damage estimation; this enhancement represents the active learning associated with exploitation.
-Finally, long-term fatigue damage is then estimated using predictions based on the improved GP-based response surfaces.
+Finally, long-term fatigue damage is then estimated using predictions based on the improved GPR-based response surfaces.
+The experiment conducted on the OC4 DeepCwind 5-MW FOWT, installed in the Mediterranean Sea near the coast of Sicily, demonstrates that our GPR approach requires about ten times fewer simulations to estimate the long-term fatigue damage with an error margin of only 0.2\%.
+This remarkable efficiency suggests that our method facilitates faster estimation of long-term fatigue damage given a set amount of computational resources, thereby saving significant time and energy.
+Moreover, fast and accurate estimation of the long-term fatigue damage can enable comprehensive reliability-based design optimization for FOWTs \cite{stieng2020reliability}.
+Such optimization has the potential to reduce the levelized cost of energy by lowering construction costs and extending FOWT service life for energy generation.